Nolwac/continuous-delivery-infra/README.md

 * At any point if, any of the deployment processes (jobs) fail, then a rollback process is done to destroy the infrastructure that was created.
 * If all the tests/process pass succefully, then the deployment is promoted to be the main production deployment and the previous deployment destroyed.
 This is what is known as *Blue-Green* deployment strategy.

-And that is it, at point that a server is done, the alert manager sends you an alert, how awesome!
+And that is it, at any point that a server is down, the alert manager sends you an alert, how awesome!